 The concept of power in the workforce has many positive aspects, and everyone can learn to harness different sources of individual power, particularly when in a leadership role.
 Taken from Ken Blanchard's Points of Power, Situational Self Leadership, developing one's own sources of power enables leaders to be less dependent on others, thus allowing them to take initiative and make greater contributions in their jobs.
 Although the concept of power sometimes brings to mind such associations as coercion, manipulation, and even corruption, this does not have to be the case when the right people are put in the right leadership positions.
 It is helpful to develop an understanding that "the sole advantage of power is the ability to do more good."
-Thus, if you want to do more good for the people around you and for the organization, rather than rely on one aspect of power in varying circumstances where most appropriate.
+Thus, if you want to do more good for the people around you and for the organization, rather than rely on one aspect of power where you are strongest, take advantage of opportunities to apply various aspects of power in varying circumstances where most appropriate.